Teszko/clearwater-k8s-deploy/ansible/README.md

 ```

 This will deploy weavecope and clearwater to the kubernetes cluster.
+The Clearwater deployment uses a fork of the Metaswitch project https://github.com/Teszko/clearwater-docker
 If successful, you should be able to reach weavescope and Ellis from any node in the cluster.

 weavescope: `http://<some node ip>:30840`